david-xhk/binary_tree/README.rst

 connect_nodes()
 ^^^^^^^^^^^^^^^
-When using the above methods to construct a binary tree, the neighbour nodes in each level are already connected using :func:`tree.connect_nodes`.
+When using the above methods to construct a binary tree, the neighbour nodes in each level are already connected using :func:`tree.connect_nodes() <binary_tree.tree.connect_nodes>`.

 You may use this function again to reconfigure a tree after modifying it, or to connect one that was manually set up.